Tennis is hard and for flat feet guys, it’s even harder. That’s why we have come up with the list of best tennis shoes for flat feet in 2021 for you.

 The soling of Gel-Challenger 12 shoes are made of industrial rubber and enhanced with different technologies.
 Firstly, the midsole is composed of Solyte material to reduce weight and improve shock absorption.

-The Gel-Challenger 12 shoes were unmatched in their comfort-centric design and support modules.
+The Gel-Challenger 12 Men’s Flat Feet Tennis shoes is unmatched in their comfort-centric design and support modules.
 Our testers loved the shoes’ ortholite patch, which kept the foot muscles calm and steady.

 Players with flat feet tested the Gel-Challenger 12 shoes through stretch-pressure and vertical jump sequences.
-A majority of the results indicated that the shoes completely wiped off impact from such tennis exercises.
+A majority of the results indicated that the shoes completely wiped off the impact of such tennis exercises.

 The gel-cushioning worked to actively absorb negative hits to the overpronating foot structures.
 When it came to arch support, the Trusstic system of the shoes merged with the Solyte midsole to extend excellent stability.